paradeisios/social_synchrony_exp/README.md

 ## Changelog

-- 22/06/2021
+22/06/2021

-Added gui in the multibuild version
+-Added gui in the multibuild version

-Added tutotorials for touch and visual soc sync
+-Added tutotorials for touch and visual soc sync

-Added experiment for visual soc sync
+-Added experiment for visual soc sync

 ## To Do
 Add the arousal / emotion axis in the second version